ucl-casa-ce/Open-Gauges/README.md

 </p>

-See the [twitter feed](https://twitter.com/digitalurban/status/1429775146538184704) for an example of the above image.
+See the [twitter feed](https://twitter.com/digitalurban/status/1429775146538184704) for the full clip or to view and interact with the 3D model, see it on [https://sketchfab.com/models/d2f56be3ee4e4fc385374f9b7c5422ab/edit](Sketchfab).

  ![Screen](https://github.com/ucl-casa-ce/WindSpeedGauge/blob/main/gaugeparts.png)